ekostadinov/softuni-qa-fundamentals/README.md

 # Demos used in 'QA Fundamentals Jan 2017' course
-You will not find all good practices followed here, due to the nature of the course.
+**Disclaimer** You will NOT find all good practices here.
+We are aware of the technical debt.